datacite/schema/source/meta/index.html.md

 ---
-title: DataCite Metadata
+title: DataCite Metadata Landing
 date: 2016-12-05
-layout: schema
 ---
+## DataCite Metadata Landing Page
+This is a landing page only.